christiefhyang/Become-A-Technical-Founder-2025/README.md

 ## Hello World!
-Welcome to the 2025 master class of becoming a technical founder.
+Welcome to the 2025 master class of becoming a TECHNICAL FOUNDER.

 On this README page, I summarize everything I think it's the most important to learn to become a technical founder in 2025 and onward.
 I also link the notes I have directly to the contents.
 To achieve efficiency of learning everything you need, there are 3 key areas I believe every technical founders should spend most of time focus on: